doubleplusungood/bertsnetbookconkyconfigs/README.md

 Add the config files to ~/.conky
 Add conky_start to your openbox (or some other wm) autostart.sh

-Get the font from: http://www.dafont.com/champagne-limousines.font
+Get the fonts from: http://www.dafont.com/champagne-limousines.font and http://www.dafont.com/caviar-dreams.font